Getting Started with Distributions

 Trial Messages Limit

 Each trial account has a security limit on messages that can be sent.
 If you want to unlock the limit, send a request to our Support Team.
 To get the limit unlocked, you will have to describe the purpose of using distributions and add your company's name and address in the Brand Details section in your Project Settings.
+You can learn more details about particular limits in our Fair Use Policy.

-If you collect marketing consents from your customers, the Distribution Manager lets you define which are required to send the message.
+If you collect marketing consents from your customers, the Distribution Manager lets you define which consents are required to send the message.
 As a result, only customers who have the given marketing permission checked in Voucherify will receive a message.

 The audience defines message receivers.
 In some distributions, the audience is determined by the distribution trigger.